sjordan0228/nfc-toolchanger-spoolman/afc/NOTES.md

 ```

 ## CBOR Encoding
-OpenPrintTag uses the **CBOR** (Concise Binary Object Representation) format for data storage.
-We use the `cbor2` library to convert a Python dictionary into the compact binary format required by the tag.
+OpenPrintTag uses the **CBOR** format for data storage.
+Use the `cbor2` library to convert a Python dictionary into the binary format required by the tag.

 ```python
 def encode_openprinttag(data_dict):